cozartxyz/Neptune-Issue-tracker-and-Admin-Management-System/README.md

 # Neptune

 Neptune is a security-focused issue tracking and admin management web application built using PHP and MySQL.
-The project was originally developed as part of university coursework but gradually expanded into a larger personal project focused on authentication, user management and secure workflow handling.

-The overall goal of the system was to create something that felt more like a modern real-world platform rather than a basic university CRUD application.

 ---

 ## Features